Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 Well, [Narwhals](https://narwhals-dev.github.io/narwhals/) is the magical fairy dust that makes this possible (or should I say "underwater unicorn magic" in Narwhals parlance?).
 The magic is basically a Python translation layer that takes any number of dataframe types (the library landing page lists all of them - many!) and allows you to perform framework-agnostic operations on them while preserving the data structure and types.

 Narwhals is a complex, strongly typed library.
-It makes extensive use of Protocols (more on that in a bit) to do clever things such as allowing operations to work on a range of inputs.
+It makes extensive use of "Protocols" (more on that in a bit) to do clever things such as allowing operations to work on a range of inputs.
 In this highly nested library, classes wrap other classes to make the translation between frameworks possible.

 How could I start to contribute at this level of sophistication?
 How could I find my way in?